You’ll find that our competitors emphasize their vehichle (a game, a simulation, a gimmick) over your desired destination (measurable success).

 I attended the class with the hopes of learning about our business generically.
 What I received is how our products, culture, communication, and business impacts our strategy on a micro and macro level.
 I endorse the class so much that I think it should be mandatory for all associates.

 Instead of dumbing down your business and spending valuable time teaching people how to play a board game, we teach people substantive things – a deeper understanding of how their company makes money and the skills needed to play a more meaningful role in that money making process throughout their career.

 Everything that’s good about games is what makes them wrong for business acumen training.

-For example, gamification is all about making something tedious into a game.
+For example, too often gamification is all about making something tedious into a game.
 Whoa!
 Stop right there.
 Your business isn’t “tedious” to us, it isn’t “tedious” to your executive team, and it shouldn’t be “tedious” to your employees.
-But if you reccomend a game to teach employees business acumen, you’re sending a very dangerous message that your business is slow, dull, and monotonous and that the only way to make the journey exciting and invigorating is to make a game out of it.
+But if you recommend a game to teach employees business acumen, you’re sending a very dangerous message that your business is slow, dull, and monotonous and that the only way to make the journey exciting and invigorating is to make a game out of it.
 That’s a mindset that can be hard to root out of an organization’s culture.

 To us, business acumen training, done right, is an opportunity to turn someone who thinks business is uninteresting into a someone who’s excited to be part of it.

 Gaming taps into our “natural” impulses to compete, earn points, and get rewards.
 In other words, we want to win the game.
 So we “naturally” start trying to figure out the game’s rules, we size up the competition in the room, and we look for shortcuts, advantages, and maybe a loophole or two.
 When it’s all said and done there are winners, but there are also losers.
 Hmmm.